ErlerPhilipp/points2surf/README.md

 ```
 This trains the vanilla model described in the paper on the training set used in the paper.

-To train on a different dataset, either modify the `full_train.py`, edit the default arguments defined in the first few lines of `source/points_to_surf_train.py` or modify and run the scripts in the `experiments` directory.
+To train on a different dataset, either modify the `full_train.py`, edit the default arguments defined in the first few lines of `source/points_to_surf_train.py` or modify and run the scripts in the `experiments` directory (call from root dir).
+The training experiments are meant for a strong training machine with e.g. 4x2080TI RTX.

 With 4 RTX 2080Ti, we trained around 5 days to 150 epochs.
 Full convergence is at 200-250 epochs but the Chamfer distance doesn't change much.
 The topological noise might be reduced, though.